-2. Students who commit violent acts other than possessing, using and/or attempting to use a weapon:
+2. Students who commit violent acts other than possessing, using and/or attempting to use a Weapon:

-Any student, other than a student with a disability, who is found to have committed an act which makes him/her a Violent Student under this Code, other than possessing, using and/or attempting to use a weapon, shall be subject to suspension from school for at least five days.
-If the proposed penalty is the minimum fiveday suspension, the student and the student's parents will be given the same notice and opportunity for an informal conference given to all students subject to a shortterm suspension.
-If the proposed penalty exceeds the minimum fiveday suspension, the student and the student's parents will be given the same notice and opportunity for a hearing given to all students subject to a longterm suspension.
-The Superintendent has the authority to modify the minimum fiveday suspension on a casebycase basis.
-In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying an oneyear suspension for possessing a weapon.
+Any student, other than a student with a disability, who is found to have committed an act which makes him/her a Violent Student under this Code, other than possessing, using and/or attempting to use a Weapon, shall be subject to suspension from school for at least five days.
+If the proposed penalty is the minimum five-day suspension, the student and the student's parents will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
+If the proposed penalty exceeds the minimum five-day suspension, the student and the student and the student's parents will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
+The Superintendent has the authority to modify the minimum five-day suspension on a case-by-case basis.
+In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying a one-year suspension for possessing a Weapon.